Virtus Thesis Award for Nobility Studies

+The thesis has to be received no later than 1 October 2020.
+You will receive a notification confirming the receipt of the thesis.
 All submitted theses will be reviewed by a jury appointed by the Society for Nobility Studies.
-If none of the submitted theses meet the jury's requirements, the jury reserves the right not to present a thesis award.
+This year, the jury is composed of prof. dr. Koen Ottenheym (chair), dr. Conrad Gietman, dr. Elyze Storms-Smeets, and dr. Claartje Wesselink.
+All correspondence goes through the email address mentioned above.
+If none of the submitted theses meet the jury's requirements, the jury reserves the right not to present the award.

 The Virtus Thesis Award for Nobility Studies 2018 is awarded to Joris van Son for his thesis Studying Music at Home: Eighteenth-Century Dutch Domestic Music-Making (Research Master Musicology, Utrecht University), supervised by dr. Rebekah Ahrendt.
 The jury was formed by prof. dr. Maarten Prak (chair), prof. dr. Hans Cools, dr. Conrad Gietman and dr. Elyze Storms-Smeets.

 The Virtus Thesis Award for Nobility Studies 2016 was presented to Gerrit van Oosterom for his Dutch thesis Gronden van vermaak.
 Een reconstructie van de ontwikkeling van de buitenplaatscultuur en het buitenplaatslandschap langs de Oude Rijn tussen Leiden en Utrecht (1600-1900) (University of Groningen), supervised by prof. dr. Yme Kuiper.
 The jury was formed by prof. dr. Willem Frijhoff (chair), dr. Conrad Gietman, dr. Sophie Reinders and dr. Elyze Storms-Smeets.